 The decisions of the Constitutional Court are not susceptible to any recourse.
-They impose themselves on the public powers and on all the civil, military and jurisdictional authorities.
+They impose themselves on the public powers and on all the civil, military, [and] jurisdictional authorities and on the juridical [morale] or physical persons.

 TITLE VII

 OF THE COURT OF ACCOUNTS